 All Kindergarten, Elementary and Middle School students enrolled at FSDB participate in Physical Education classes (PE) daily.
 All students adhere to school rules in regards to being on time, dressing properly, participating in class activities, and showing respect to staff members and fellow students.
 PE teachers may have additional class rules specific to their classes and activities.

-Watch the Deaf Physical Education – First Semester 2016-2017 Video with Audio Descriptions (content continues below):
+Watch the Deaf Physical Education – Second Semester 2017-2018 Video (content continues below):

 For general PE classes, appropriate shoes and socks are important.
 A pair of sturdy, well-fitting athletic (court) shoes with non-marking soles is required for class participation.
 Elementary students should wear or have appropriate shoes and socks to change into as necessary.
 FSDB distributes PE uniforms (shorts and shirts) to all Middle and High School students at no charge.
 A $15 replacement fee may be assessed for lost or intentionally damaged uniforms.
 Jewelry and/or personal belongings are the sole responsibility of students.